 There are lots of benefits to body brushing including stimulating your lymphatic system, cleaning pores, reduces cellulite and increasing your circulation.

 When it comes to zero waste for hair removal there are five main options… buy a *safety razor, buy an epilator, buy an electronic shaver, undergo laser hair removal or stop shaving!
 Personally, I opted for the epilator but oh my life does it hurt!

 I have been using it for a few months now but if anything the pain seems to be getting worse rather than better.
 It does help if you have a bath before you epilate but only marginally.
 I’m finding myself avoiding it for as long as possible which isn’t really sustainable, especially as we will soon be going into Spring and Summer.

 On the plus side, it’s a plugin epilator so I don’t have to worry about battery waste for it.
-Although we have just purchased a reusable battery unit, which I’m very pleased with but that’s another post.
+Although we have just purchased a reusable battery unit, which I’m very pleased with, that’s another post though.

 I’m thinking I may have to bite the bullet and purchase a safety razor although they do scare me.
 Maybe I could use a combination of the two?

 Update: I now use a safety razor alongside my epilator and I love it!!
 Read my Switching to a Safety Razor post